mindctrl/alienship/README.md

 + http://github.com/mindctrl

 Thanks to the original authors of Twitter's Bootstrap and Automattic's _s theme, and everyone else who has contributed to both and to the included libraries and assets.
+Thanks to Rachel Baker for various CSS bits and examples.